 The Michigan Department of Community Health (MDCH) recommends that you use caution when eating certain kinds and sizes of fish from Michigan's lakes and rivers.
 Some fish have chemicals in them that can be harmful to human health if they are eaten too often.

-The Michigan Family Fish Consumption Guide shows you which fish are okay to eat and how often they can be eaten.
-The guide is available online at http://www.michigan.gov/fishandgameadvisory or by contacting MDCH at 800-648-6942.
+The Michigan Eat Safe Fish Guides show you which fish are okay to eat in your region and how often they can be eaten.
+Guides are available at Eat Safe Fish Guides (michigan.gov)

 Drain water from the motor, live well, bilge, and transom wells while on land before leaving the lake area.

-Empty your bait bucket on land before leaving the water body.
 Never release live bait into a water body, or release aquatic animals from one water body into another.
 Dispose of worms in the trash, not on land.

 Learn what these organisms look like (at least those you can see).
-If you suspect a new infestation of an exotic plant or animal, report it to lakeshore staff.
+If you suspect a new infestation of an exotic plant or animal, report it to park staff.